 For minorities, the prospects get progressively worse.
 McRaven’s administration has announced the opening of a library or “biological bank” of tissue samples and DNA of patients from all UT’s medical centers, but has declined to say how the rights of patients will be protected.
 DNA is like gold in today’s medicine, but unlike gold—that is valuable even in small quantities—healthcare data must be voluminous to be of any value.
 Most healthcare databases in the country, said Dr. Paldeep Atwal, a Mayo Clinic genomics expert who was called in by the Dell School to consult, are of northern European ancestry whites, and now everyone’s goal is collection of minority data.
 “Basically,” Dr. Atwal wrote in an email, “a [biological] library allows you to have a well-defined set of patient samples to test for specific things, be it genetic changes or biomarkers to guide disease.
 With that you can make a test/treatment which can of course be commercialized.”
 In fairness to UT, Dr. Atwal said that no modern medical school can be credible without a strong genetics presence, but that’s not synonymous with Big Pharma, he said.
 “Data needs to be shared not commercialized.”
 But ask Dean Johnston, who is off a different opinion.
 His job at UCSF in “translational medicine” included recruiting black children from Oakland to participate in experiments in white San Francisco.

-Dr. Johnston has said that in Austin he is not much interested in “clinical trials,” in other words human experiments, but the whole issue of minorities in academic medicine includes a significant history of lying by major universities: Oprah’s new movie (The Immortal Life of Henrietta Lacks) is a true story about a black woman whose cancer cells were stolen by Johns Hopkins University and cloned, in the first cloning of human cells, and sold over the years for study worldwide.
-The second most famous case along the same lines involves Dean Johnston’s own University of California, where the California Supreme Court ruled in a case involving UCLA that a patient whose cells are taken and exploited commercially has no legal remedy.
-Healthcare business ties have always been important in UC System and the evidence of that importance are leadership paychecks: the head of the San Francisco campus—which is solely devoted to healthcare and now provides the backbone of faculty arriving at the Dell School in Austin—makes more money than anyone in the UC organization including UC President Janet Napolitano.
+Oprah’s new movie (The Immortal Life of Henrietta Lacks) is a true story about a black woman whose cancer cells were stolen by Johns Hopkins University and cloned, in the first cloning of human cells, and sold over the years for study worldwide.
+The second most famous case along the same lines involves Dean Johnston’s own University of California where the California Supreme Court ruled in a case involving UCLA that a patient whose cells are taken and exploited commercially has no legal remedy.
 Dell is gearing up for the same kind of industry ties in Austin, and both Dean Johnston and his right-hand woman—the Dell School’s leader of "partnerships," Mini Kahlon, who was with Johnston at UC San Francisco and became his first hire in Austin—are being paid three-quarters of a million dollars each.
 Money like that has very little to do with education or indigent care, it’s about business.
-Dr. Kahlon is now on the board of the Austin Chamber of Commerce, which is hardly the expected affiliation of medical school faculty.
+Dr. Kahlon is now on the board of the Chamber of Commerce, which is hardly the expected affiliation for medical school faculty.
 The Dell med school has already created a think tank for start-ups, the new Texas Health Catalyst Advisory Panel that advertises “Life Sciences leaders with expertise ranging from product development and venture capital to regulatory issues and patent law.”
-What that has to do with patient care or medical education you’re free to speculate.
+What that has to do with indigent patient care or medical education you’re free to speculate.

 Last year, a book was published by a former UT geography instructor, Eliot Tretter, Shadows of a City: The Environment, Racism and the Knowledge Economy in Austin, detailing past university land grabs—which apparently happen in cycles, every few decades.
 Tretter reports that the methods preferred by UT, secret land-buying, and collaboration with local government, that is happening now in the Gentrification Zone, were first employed decades ago.
 Historically, the book describes UT’s land acquisition in the context of the modern American public university’s efforts at growth—to establish a greater scientific profile in order to draw in federal research dollars—a way of conducting the business of higher education that started at the University of California in the ‘50s, followed by a more recent drift towards private industry support of university labs, also popularized by UC.
 This is exactly the business plan for the Innovation Zone.
 Prof. Tretter said in an email that University of Texas Press “passed” on his manuscript, not surprisingly, so it was published by the University of Georgia Press instead.
 Tretter’s book points out that typically UT has acted in concert with the City of Austin to dispossess minorities. (“Basically we came up with the proposition that the university’s expansion to the east was feasible,” city manager Bill Williams is quoted telling the press in 1966, explaining a prior land expropriation, “and could be tied into an Urban Renewal program.”)
 This time urban renewal or “urban revitalization” has been replaced by urban “innovation,” starting with a research complex that can dispossess minorities through “economic drift,” like fallout from a nuclear explosion.